Categories > Books > Harry Potter > A Horcrux’s Fate

 “I’ll finally be free.
 Of all of it.”

-He let the thought unfold in his mind—the soul, whole and unfractured.
+He let the thought unfold in his mind: the soul, whole and unfractured.
 The nightmares, silenced.
-The ache that lived in his chest like a second heartbeat was gone.
+The ache that never left his chest was gone.
 No more lingering shadow of Voldemort clinging to his spirit like a stain.

 He let out a breath that trembled in the space between words.